rohanrony250/WeatherApp/README.md

 # WEBSTORM

-A Website that displays the weather of any city in the world using OPENWEATHERMAP API.
+A Website that displays the weather of any city in the world using the OPENWEATHERMAP API.